 Lawton Retirement Plan Consultants, LLC (LRPC) Monday Morning Minute is crafted to provide decision-makers with important information about the economy, investments and corporate retirement plans in a format that allows a reader to consume the information in less than 60 seconds.
 As an independent, objective investment adviser, LRPC has access to many sources of research and shares the best and most relevant information with its readers each week.

-Lawton Retirement Plan Consultants, LLC is a Milwaukee, Wisconsin-based independent, objective Registered Investment Adviser (RIA) providing investment advisory, fiduciary compliance, employee education, provider management and plan design services to retirement plan sponsors.
-The firm currently has contracts in place to provide consulting services on more than $400 million in plan assets.
-For more information, please contact Robert C. Lawton at (414) 828-4015 or firstname.lastname@example.org or visit the firm’s website at http://www.lawtonrpc.com.
+Lawton Retirement Plan Consultants, LLC (LRPC) is a Milwaukee, Wisconsin-based independent, objective Registered Investment Adviser (RIA) providing investment advisory, fiduciary compliance, employee education, provider management and plan design services to employer retirement plan sponsors.
+The firm specializes in Socially Responsible Investment (SRI) strategies for retirement plans and is a pioneer in the field.
+LRPC currently has contracts in place to provide consulting services on nearly a half billion dollars in plan assets.
+For more information, please contact Robert C. Lawton at (414) 828-4015 or firstname.lastname@example.org or visit the firm’s website at https://www.lawtonrpc.com.
 Lawton Retirement Plan Consultants, LLC is a Wisconsin Registered Investment Adviser.

 This information was developed as a general guide to educate plan sponsors and is not intended as authoritative guidance, tax, legal or investment advice.
 Each plan has unique requirements and you should consult your attorney or tax adviser for guidance on your specific situation.
-In no way does Lawton Retirement Plan Consultants, LLC assure that, by using the information provided, plan sponsor will be in compliance with ERISA regulations.
-Investors should carefully consider investment objectives, risks, charges and expenses.
+In no way does Lawton Retirement Plan Consultants, LLC assure that, by using the information provided, a plan sponsor will be in compliance with ERISA regulations.
+Investors should carefully consider investment objectives, risks, charges, and expenses.
 The statements in this publication are the opinions and beliefs of the commentator expressed when the commentary was made and are not intended to represent that person’s opinions and beliefs at any other time.
 The commentary does not necessarily reflect the opinion of Lawton Retirement Plan Consultants, LLC and should not be construed as recommendations or investment advice.
 Lawton Retirement Plan Consultants, LLC offers no tax, legal or accounting advice and any advice contained herein is not specific to any individual, entity or retirement plan, but rather general in nature and, therefore, should not be relied upon for specific investment situations.
 Lawton Retirement Plan Consultants, LLC is a Wisconsin Registered Investment Adviser and accepts clients outside of Wisconsin based upon applicable state registration regulations and the “de minimus” exception.